kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 #### Kubernetes Events

-Kubernetes events API provides easy way to observe the actions performed on the workload component.
+The Kubernetes Events API provides an easy way to observe the actions performed on the workload component.
 Events provide a way to track any actions made on the customer workload and can serve as a source of messages for observability purposes.
 Each controller holds a `record.EventRecorder` obtained at setup via `mgr.GetEventRecorderFor("istio-restarter")`.
 All